-For installation help, see .../Calculix/cgx\X.X/INSTALL.
+For installation help, see .../Calculix/cgx_X.X/INSTALL.
 After the program is installed on your machine, you should check the functionality by running the examples included in the distribution.
-The examples are located in .../Calculix/cgx\X.X/examples/.
+The examples are located in .../Calculix/cgx_X.X/examples/.
 Begin with a result file called result.frd.
 Just type and some information is echoed in the xterm and a new window called main window appears on the screen.
 The name conventions used for the different areas in the main-window are explained in figure 2.
 Now you should move the mouse pointer into the menu-area and press the left mouse-button.
 Keep it pressed and continue over the menu item "Dataset" to "Disp".
 There you release the button.
 Then press the left button again and continue over "Dataset" and "Entity" to "D1".
 For background informations look into the subsection "Datasets" and "Entity" which explains how to display results.
 After seeing the values you might play around a bit with the "Menu".
 Before going further, you should read the section "Input Devices".
 See also the commands "steps", "maxr", "minr", "max", "min" (or the combination of max and min "mm") and "scal" which might be used to modify the colour representation of the displayed values.
 For example type "min 0" to set the lower value of the colour bar to zero.
-Now you should study the following interactive commands: Use "geng" to enquire values at nodes.
+Now you should study the following interactive commands: Use "qenq" to enquire values at nodes.
 Use "qtxt" to generate node attached texts showing their number and value.
 Use "qcut" to generate a section through the model.
 And use "graph" to generate a 2D time history plot (for results with several time-steps) or a 2D plot of values along a sequence of nodes (see "qseq").
-Watch out if you type a command; the cgx window MUST stay active and not the xterm from which the program was started.
+In case you want to display just a set of nodes, faces or elements with their results use the "plot", "plus" and "minus". commands (see also "How to get the sets from a geo- or ccx-inp file for post-processing").
+Watch out when you type a command; the cgx window MUST stay active and not the xterm from which the program was started.
 It is better to stay with the mouse pointer in the cgx window.
 Next, "Quit" the program and type in the xterm.
 The program starts again but now you see only a wire-frame of the geometry.
 Move the mouse-pointer into the new window and type "mesh all".
 The mouse-pointer MUST stay in this window during typing and NOT in the xterm from which the program was started.
 After you see "ready" in the parent xterm, the mesh is created.
 To actually see it, type "plus ea all".
 Now you see the mesh in green color.
-To see the mesh as a wire-frame, choose in the main menu" Viewing" and continue to the entry "Toggle Element Edges" and then again in "Viewing" choose "Dots".
+To see the mesh as a wire-frame, choose in the main menu "Viewing" and continue to the entry "Toggle Element Edges" and then again in "Viewing" choose "Dots".
 To see the mesh illuminated chose in the main menu "Viewing" and continue to the entry "Show Elements With Light".
-To see it filled, choose in the main menu "Viewing" and continue to the entity "Fill".
-Most of the time it is sufficient to see the surface elements only.
-For this purpose, choose in the main menu "Viewing" and continue to the entry "Toggle Surfaces/Volumes".
-If you start cgx in the post processor mode, as you did in the first example (cgx result.frd), the surface mode is automatically set.
-To see the interior of the structure, choose in the main menu "Viewing" and continue to the entity "Toggle Culling Back/Front".
-To save the mesh in the format used by the solver, type "send all abq".
-To store the mesh in the result format type "send all frd".
+To see it filled, choose in the main menu "Viewing" and continue to the entity

-"cgx result.frd"
+[&]quot;cgx result.frd"

-"cgx -b geometry.fbd"
+[&]quot;cgx -b geometry.fbd"